AdobeDocs/experience-manager-core-components.en/help/using/download.md

 ---
 title: Download Component
-seo-title: Download Component
-description: null
-seo-description: The Core Component Download component allows for the creation of a download option on a page.
+description: The Core Component Download component allows for the creation of a download option on a page.
-uuid: ec807de9-f76c-4850-9ece-c3e439a1d626
-contentOwner: User
-content-type: reference
-topic-tags: authoring
-products: SG_EXPERIENCEMANAGER/CORECOMPONENTS-new
-discoiquuid: f093f58e-9755-4a4f-803a-ab93a50e6870
 ---

 # Download Component{#download-component}